 Actionable sexual harassment is generally established when an individual is exposed to a pattern of objectionable behaviors or when a single, serious act is committed.
-What is, or is not, sexual harassment will depend upon all of the surrounding circumstances.
+What is, or is not, sexual harassment will depend upon all of the surrounding circumstances and may occur regardless of the sex(es) of the individuals involved.
 Depending upon such circumstances, examples of sexual harassment include, but are not limited to:

-- Unwelcome touching; - Writing graffiti of a sexual nature; - Displaying or distributing sexually explicit drawings, pictures, or written materials: - Performing sexual gestures or touching oneself sexually in front of others; - Telling sexual or crude jokes; - Spreading rumors related to a person's alleged sexual activities; - Discussions of sexual experiences; - Rating other students as to sexual activity or performance; - Circulating or showing e-mails or Web sites of a sexual nature; - Intimidation by words, actions, insults, or name calling; and - Teasing or name-calling related to sexual characteristics or the belief or perception that an individual is not conforming to expected gender roles or conduct or is homosexual, regardless of whether or not the student self-identifies as homosexual or transgender.
+- Making sexual propositions or pressuring for sexual activities; - Unwelcome touching; - Writing graffiti of a sexual nature; - Displaying or distributing sexually explicit drawings, pictures, or written materials;

+- Performing sexual gestures or touching oneself sexually in front of others; - Telling sexual or crude jokes; - Spreading rumors related to a person's alleged sexual activities; - Discussions of sexual experiences; - Rating other students as to sexual activity or performance; - Circulating or showing e-mails or Web sites of a sexual nature; - Intimidation by words, actions, insults, or name calling; and - Teasing or name-calling related to sexual characteristics or the belief or perception that an individual is not conforming to expected gender roles or conduct or is homosexual, regardless of whether or not the student self-identifies as homosexual or transgender.